Indonesian Manpower Law: Hiring and terminating employees in Indonesia

 - After termination, calculate the remaining compensation owed, and pay to the employee.

-In situations except for a serious offense, employees whose employment is terminated are owed a severance, with the amount depending on how long they were with the company.
+In situations except for a serious offense, employees are entitled to a severance pay, with the amount depending on how long they were with the company.

 |Years of service||Amount|